-ANCORA ANCORA LA NAVE IN PORTO.
-AMOCO MILFORD HAEVEN
+ANCORA ANCORA LA NAVE IN PORTO

 CAMEC piano zero, curated by Matteo Lucchetti, Mario Commone and Lara Conte, Italy, 2011